 Football anthems are chosen by fans — not the music industry.
-A You'll hear these five songs in soccer stadiums around the world, though they originally had nothing to do with sports.
+As the European Championships get underway with some fans in stadiums, here are five songs that originally had nothing to do with sport at all.

 For true football fans, there's nothing more moving than swaying shoulder on shoulder with fellow fans in the stadium and shouting their team's anthem.
 Doing that the moment the ball drops into their opponent's goal is even better, of course — and better yet, after winning a tournament.